 - A headache can result from any factor that acts on the pain receptors in your head or neck region.

 - Generally, there is no single cause behind a headache.
 The presence of multiple factors at once causes a headache.

-- Usually, the problem of headaches can be resolved with the help of medications available over the counter.
-Making changes in your lifestyle such as staying hydrated and taking proper rest can also help in relieving headaches.
+- Usually, the problem of headaches can be resolved with medications available over the counter.
+Making changes in your lifestyle, such as staying hydrated and taking proper rest, can also help in relieving headaches.

 What Is a Headache?

 A sensation of pain or uneasiness in the head is termed as a headache.
 Headaches can occur in different areas of the head and can vary in intensity.
 The incidence of headaches also varies greatly.

 Headaches are very common.
 A headache may affect one or both sides of the head.
 It can be minor or chronic.

 While most headaches are generally not indicative of a life-threatening medical condition, headaches do have an effect on daily life.

 The incidence of headaches increases when you enter your twenties.
 The rate of occurrence of headaches steadies by the time you reach the age of 40-50 and decreases after that.

 According to the World Health Organization, around 50% of adults worldwide will experience at least one headache a year.
 (1)